LordDemonos/Quarm.Guide/README.md

 - MaxMouseLookFPS=60
 - WindowedMode=TRUE
 - MouseRightHanded=1
-- NoFPSLimiter=0 - **This option will only work with the very latest experiemental .dll and this is half the fix for the 3rd person stutters you previously experienced in older versions of Quarm.
+- NoFPSLimiter=0 - **This option will only work with the very latest experimental .dll and this is half the fix for the 3rd person stutters you previously experienced in older versions of Quarm.
 SET TO 0**

 - EnableBrownSkeletonHack=FALSE - We had problems getting the correct skeleton models at first and some people like the brown ones.
 You can set this to TRUE or you can go find skeleton model replacements under Part 3.
 - EnableExtendedNameplateDistance=TRUE - Added after the 10/8/2023 .dll update that extended the nameplate distance.